Corn on the Cob in Foil

 This post may contain affiliate links.
 Please read our disclosure policy.

-Make your corn on the cob in foil!
-To make Corn on the cob in Foil simply season with salt, slather with a little butter then wrap it up in foil.
+It is so easy to make grilled Corn on the Cob in Foil!
+Simply season with salt, slather with a little butter then wrap it up in foil.
 You can either bake it in the oven or grill it.
 It’s the perfect summer side dish to enjoy.

-- It’s a set it and forget it recipe.
+- It’s a set it and forget it recipe that is ready in 30 minutes.

-- The corn is steamed in the foil so it’s perfectly juicy and tender.
+- The corn is steamed in the foil so it’s perfectly juicy and tender every time you make it.

-- Tear off four pieces of tinfoil about 12” x 12”.
-Place a piece of corn on each piece.
-Smear 1 Tbsp softened butter over each piece of corn.
-Sprinkle with 1/8 tsp salt.
+- Place each piece of corn on aluminum foil.
+Smear butter over each piece of corn and sprinkle with salt.
 Roll up in foil.

 - Grill for 18-20 minutes turning 3-4 times during grill time to prevent corn from burning.